 DCLS is staffed with highly trained experienced professionals.
 Current salaries for laboratory personnel are well below current market rates for similar private sector positions and for similar positions in federal laboratories and some nearby state laboratories, making it difficult to hire and retain personnel.
-Upward mobility programs and enhanced training programs are needed to improve technical skills and critical service delivery.
+Upward mobility programs and enhanced

-The salaries for over 40 highly trained DCLS scientists employed in critical positions are dependent on federal grant support
+The salaries for over 40 highly trained DCLS scientists employed in critical positions are dependent on federal grant support.